hellozeyu/CarND-Traffic-Sign-Classifier-Project/README.md

 | Ahead only			| Ahead only      							|

-The results turned out to be impossibly true and it reaches 100%.
+The results turned out to be impossibly well and it reaches 100%.
 Definitely we can't trust this result since it is a very small sample set.

 Actually I trained two models, one with RGB images and the other one with grayscale.
 It seems like the grayscale one outperforms the RGB one on the five test images.